sherry-ger/elastic-workshop/GenAI/README.md

 ## Prerequisites ##

-If you would like to try out the hands on portion of the workshop, you would need:
+If you would like to try out the hands-on portion of the workshop, you would need:
 * Laptop
 * A Google account - to access Google Colab